dwn/dwn.github.io/mag/neural-net-to-calculate-bayes-theorem/index.md

 The lefthand side requires a little more interpretation.
 What does it mean physically that <img src="https://i.upmath.me/svg/numDAGs" alt="numDAGs" /> is a function of <img src="https://i.upmath.me/svg/(m-1%2Cn-1)" alt="(m-1,n-1)" /> instead of <img src="https://i.upmath.me/svg/(m%2Cn)" alt="(m,n)" />?

-Well, once that's figured out I'll post a part II. ;)
+Well, once that's figured out we'll have post a part II... ;)